-DFD weights are parameterized through a neural field that is optimized per-shape, but the distillation is fast and accelerated through our \textit{barycentric feature distillation} technique.
-Specifically, our distillation method allows feature fields to be rapidly distilled on coarse shapes and transferred to high-resolution counterparts (or novel instances within the shape class) during inference.
-Existing distillation techniques have complexities which are a function of mesh resolution.
+Each field is optimized per-shape, but distillation is fast and accelerated through a novel \textit{barycentric feature distillation}.
+This procedure allows feature fields to be rapidly distilled on coarse shapes and transferred to high-resolution counterparts during inference.
+Existing distillation techniques distill to the mesh resolution.
 We instead make distillation a function of \emph{render resolution}, and leverage the geometric prior of the mesh to efficiently sample the shape space from each render.
-We show that with barycentric distillation, DFD weights for shapes ranging from 1000 to $>$10 million faces can all be computed in under a minute.
+We show that with barycentric distillation, feature fields for shapes ranging from 1000 to $>$10 million faces can all be optimized within a few minutes.

 Though our weights by default give global deformations, we still account for locality and fixed point constraints.
 Specifically, we introduce locality through a geodesic-weighting adjustment.
-Under our framework, point constraints naturally extend to semantic constraints, which we dub \textit{feature space constraints.} Semantics constrained by these fixed points are preserved under deformation.
+Under our framework, point constraints naturally extend to visual constraints, which we dub \textit{feature space constraints.} Visually similar parts constrained by these fixed points are preserved under deformation.

 We evaluate our DFD weights on shapes of varying quality, resolution, and type.
 Our weights are robust to topological deficiencies and our performance is on-par or outperforms all baselines on their specialized datasets.
-We develop a proof-of-concept GUI for interactive mesh deformation that can produce real-time deformations for meshes of up to 1 million faces on a consumer-grade CPU, which we provide videos of in the supplemental.
+We develop a toy GUI for interactive mesh deformation.